Expanding access to education savings

 Partners

-The 529 Consortium brings together partners who are leaders in academic research, policy experts and possess extensive on-the-ground program knowledge, under governance structures that keep the research agenda independent.
+The 529 Consortium brings together academic research leaders, policy experts, and program operators with deep on-the-ground experience — under a governance structure designed to keep the research agenda independent.

 Co-Hosts